Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 4/Subnets and network access control lists.md

 In a VPC, subnets can communicate with each other.
 For example, you might have an application that involves Amazon EC2 instances in a public subnet communicating with databases that are located in a private subnet.

+# Network traffic in a VPC

+When a customer requests data from an application hosted in the AWS Cloud, this request is sent as a packet.
+A packet is a unit of data sent over the internet or a network.

+It enters into a VPC through an internet gateway.
+Before a packet can enter into a subnet or exit from a subnet, it checks for permissions.
+These permissions indicate who sent the packet and how the packet is trying to communicate with the resources in a subnet.

+The VPC component that checks packet permissions for subnets is a network access control list (ACL).